Austin Bike to Work Day

-Friday, May 20th, was Austin Bike to Work Day.
-This annual tradition encourages Austinites that normally drive to opt for another mode of transportation for only one day.
+Austin Bike to Word Day is an annual tradition that encourages Austinites who normally drive to opt for another mode of transportation for the day.
 This is in line with what Austin is all about: promoting a cleaner environment and attempting to decrease unpleasant traffic.
 This day also promotes the pairing of two useful tools: bikes and public transportation.
 Although many opt for one or the other, both options can be utilized for a safe, clean, and stress-free commute.

 Austin Bikes and Buses: Decreasing Traffic and Injury